dvoraka/architecture-builder/README.md

 ### Architecture template

-Architecture template uses directory tree and encapsulate it.
+Architecture template uses **Directory** tree and encapsulates it.
 It's used for defining a concrete architecture and making it configurable, like name of the base package, main abstract class, etc.

 ### Source template